The transition to remote work means people will be relying on mobile offices much more heavily than we have in the past.

 Use Google Analytics’ mobile app to check in on your website.

-Make sure it’s performing properly, see how people behave once they’re there, and monitor the impact various social media initiatives have on your owned properties and its various conversion goals.
+Make sure it’s performing properly, see how people behave once they’re there, and monitor the impact various social media initiatives have on your owned properties and their various conversion goals.

 CoSchedule’s social media management software is excellent at providing you an overall view of your marketing calendar.

-From the app, you can get a bird’s eye view and manage and edit social media posts.
+From the app, you can get a bird’s eye view to manage and edit social media posts.

 You can also use CoSchedule’s mobile app to schedule and post content to Instagram, which many schedulers are not yet capable of.

-IFTTT (which stands for “if this, then that”) is an automation tool that lets you build connections between different tools and online services.
+IFTTT (which stands for “if this, then that”) is an automation tool that lets you build connections between more than 600 apps and tools, including Gmail, Google Drive, Twitch, Twitter, Telegram, Instagram, Amazon Alexa, your Apple Watch health app, and many more.

 Get On: App Store | (On Android, Amplifr can be accessed only via a browser)